arpitbbhayani/articles/blogs/copy-on-write.md

 Since there are no modifications, deep copy would never happen and hence the only operation that happened was a, super-fast, copy-by-reference of the original resource; and thus we jsut saved an expensive deep copy operation.

-This is usually the case when the `fork` system call is made to create child process. [fork-exec-wait](https://en.wikipedia.org/wiki/Fork%E2%80%93exec) is a very common pattern in operating systems; where a child process is forked and immedeatly it executes a program replacing the entire copied parent space.
-Here since the child do not intend to modify its program space, inherited from parent, and simply replace it with the new program, bu having CoW makes sene.
-We have a lot of efforts.
+This usually happens when the `fork` system call is made.
+One very common pattern in OS is called [fork-exec-wait](https://en.wikipedia.org/wiki/Fork%E2%80%93exec).
+A child process is forked as a spitting copy of its parent but it immedeatly executes another program, using `exec` family of functions, replacing its entire space.
+Since the child do not intend to modify its program space, inherited from parent, and just wants to replace it with the new program, deep copy plays no part.
+So if we defer the deep copy operation until modification, deep copy would never get called for this `fork-exec` pattern, thus saving a memory and CPU cycles.

 ## No Locks Needed
 One major benefit we get from CoW is that it removes the need of Locks altogether.
 Since on every write we are creating a new copy of the resource there are no in-place updates.
 Hence